apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia election: Stage-managed vote will give Putin another term**
+**Chicago moving forward with migrant shelter evictions amid measles outbreak at Pilsen site**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68543919).
+You can read more about it [here](https://wgntv.com/news/chicago-news/chicago-moving-forward-with-migrant-shelter-evictions-amid-measles-outbreak-at-pilsen-site/).

 ## Requirements
 - Python 3.8